nicodewet/mvnz/README.md

 domain (such as www.example.com), and the port (like 80 for HTTP or 443 for HTTPS) from which a web request is made.

 For example, if your web page is loaded from https://www.mysite.com:443, this is considered the origin.
-Any resource request made from this web page to another location (like an API) that has a different protocol, domain, or port is considered a request to a different origin.
+Any resource request made from this web page to another location (like an API) that has a different protocol, domain, or port is considered a request from a different origin.

 So, our configuration specifies that a web page loaded from any origin can interact with a specific resource in our API without